gavinlyonsrepo/pic_12F675_projects/README.md

 3. Toggle LED via a push Button in C code.
 4. Fade in and out LED with Pulse width modulation(PWM) using timer in C code.
 5. Fade in and out LED with PWM based on Analog input from Pot in C code.
-6. Emergency vehicle lights simulation via push button hardware interrupt in C code
+6. Emergency vehicle lights simulation via push button hardware interrupt in C code.
 7. LED chaser display in C code.
-8. TODO
+8. Electronic LED die in C code.
 9. ...

 Communication